Season Summary: 1985

-Fotheringham finished the season with 106 goals, earning him equal second place on the VFA list, while Rickman provided 71 to run fifth.
+Fotheringham finished the season with 106 goals, earning him equal second place on the VFA list, while Rickman, in his first year with the club, provided 71 to run fifth.
 Lindsay Cahill, one of the many quality recruits the club had gained from Spotswood, finished seventh in the Liston Trophy.

 1985 playing list

 Scoreboard at Box Hill Round 6 1985, Williamstown's highest-ever score ....... until 1986

 1985 Thirds Elimination Final, featuring future senior players Tommy McGowan (1988-1997 83 games, 51 goals), Richie Raeburn (1987-1989 22 games, 19 goals), Ronnie James (1985-1986 10 games, 10 goals), Vin DiMartino (1987-1990 37 games, 69 goals), Gavin Johnstone (1988 two games, no goals) and Glen Brooks (1988-1990 8 games, 8 goals)